Compare PDF in Java – Complete GroupDocs Guide

 When Document Comparison Makes Sense

-- Version control for non-technical users: Provide Git-like functionality for documents
+- Version control for non‑technical users – Git‑like diffs for Word/PDF files.

 Generating Visual Previews That Users Love